-SPAN 1313 Introduction to Spanish Conversation and Culture II - (On Demand).
-This course is a continuation of Conversational Spanish I. Prerequisites: SPAN 1303 Introduction to Spanish Conversation and Culture I with a C or better or consent of department.
+SPAN 1313 Conversational Spanish II

+(On Demand) This course is a continuation of Conversational Spanish I. Prerequisites: SPAN 1303 with a C or better OR department consent

-SPAN 2003 Intermediate Spanish I - (F, S).
-Students will be expected to apply their prior knowledge of Spanish and expand on their skills in speaking, reading, writing, and comprehension concerning past, present and future events.
+SPAN 2003 Intermediate Spanish I

+(F, S) Students will be expected to apply their prior knowledge of Spanish and expand on their skills in speaking, reading, writing, and comprehension concerning past, present and future events.
 It includes readings in Spanish literature, culture, and civilization.
 Class is conducted in Spanish.
-PREREQUISITE: Completion of SPAN 1013 with a C or better, or department consent.
+Prerequisite: Completion of SPAN 1013 with a C or better, three years of recent high-school Spanish, or department consent.

-SPAN 2003H Intermediate Spanish I Honors- (On Demand).
-Students will be expected to apply their prior knowledge of Spanish and expand their skills in speaking, reading, writing, and comprehension concerning past, present, and future events.
+SPAN 2003H Intermediate Spanish I, Honors

+(On Demand) Students will be expected to apply their prior knowledge of Spanish and expand their skills in speaking, reading, writing, and comprehension concerning past, present, and future events.
 This honors course will include readings and discussions of Spanish literature, culture, and civilization.
 Please refer to the NWACC Honors Program section in the current catalog for more information.

-SPAN 2013 Intermediate Spanish II - (F, S).
-This course is a continuation of SPAN 2003.
+SPAN 2013 Intermediate Spanish II

+(F, S) This course is a continuation of SPAN 2003.
 Emphasis is on reading, composition, and oral practice.
 It includes cultural readings.
 Class is conducted in Spanish.
-PREREQUISITE: Completion of SPAN 2003 with a C or better, or department consent.
+Prerequisite: Completion of SPAN 2003 with a C or better, or department consent.

-SPAN 2033 Spanish for Heritage Speakers I - (F, S).
-This course is designed for native or heritage speakers of Spanish.
+SPAN 2033 Spanish for Heritage Speakers

+(F, S) This course is designed for native or heritage speakers of Spanish.
 Course objective is the development of reading and writing skills appropriate to academic and professional settings through the study of orthography, grammar, advanced vocabulary, the analysis of literary texts, and the writing of compositions.
 Prerequisite: Department Consent.